-With respect to the previous MTI-2, the new method essentially confirmed the configuration, general mechanism and methods for approving tariffs for the four-year period 2020-2023, notwithstanding the introduction of several significant changes.
+With respect to the previous tariff method (the "MTI-2"), the new method essentially confirmed the configuration, general mechanism and methods for approving tariffs for the four-year period 2020-2023, notwithstanding the introduction of several significant changes.

-First, the operator's positioning criterion in the matrix of regulatory schemes changed, no longer depending on the interaction between average operating cost and the ratio of investment needs to RAB, but on the operator's Guaranteed Revenue Constraint (GRC) and investment needs to RAB.
-The new rule involves a reduction in the maximum annual tariff increase in all the schemes of the matrix with variations from a minimum of 5.2% (scheme 1) to a maximum of 8.5% (scheme VI), while in the four-year period 2016-2019 the range of variation was from 6% to 9%.
+First, the operator's positioning criterion in the matrix of regulatory schemes changed, no longer depending on the interaction between average operating cost and the ratio of investment needs to RAB, but on the operator's Guaranteed Revenue Constraint ("GRC") and investment needs to RAB.
+The new rule involves a reduction in the maximum annual tariff increase in all the schemes of the matrix with variations from a minimum of 5.2% (scheme 1) to a maximum of 8.5% (scheme VI).